PrestaShop/open-source/content/maintainers-guide/project-organization.md

 _(There are no scoped maintainers yet)_

-### Reviewers
+### Committers

-Reviewers help maintainers review code contributions.
+Committers participate in reviewing code contributions and are able to include them in the project once they have been accepted and verified.

-Current reviewers:
+Current committers: No one yet.

 ### UX Designers